toneflix/cuttly-laravel/README.md

 [![PHP Version Require](https://img.shields.io/packagist/dependency-v/toneflix-code/cuttly-laravel/php)](https://packagist.org/packages/toneflix-code/cuttly-laravel)
 [![codecov](https://codecov.io/gh/toneflix/cuttly-laravel/graph/badge.svg?token=2O7aFulQ9P)](https://codecov.io/gh/toneflix/cuttly-laravel)

 Cutt.ly is a Link Management Platform with all features you need in one place.
-Shorten, brand, manage and track your links the easy way, this library aims to work around the Cutt.ly API implementation by providing a simple PHP wrapper arround it.
+Shorten your links, track clicks, and boost your brand with our all-in-one URL Shortener.
+Create custom short links, generate QR codes, build link-in-bio pages, and gather feedback with surveys.
+Start optimizing your URLs today and see the impact!y, [Cuttly PHP](https://github.com/toneflix/cuttly-php) aims to work around the Cutt.ly API by providing a simple PHP wrapper arround it, on the other hand, this package has been curated to make installation and getting started a little easier for Laravel Artisans.

-Please refere to [Cutt.ly API Documentation](https://cutt.ly/cuttly-api) for detailed api use description.
+Please refere to [Cutt.ly API Documentation](https://cutt.ly/cuttly-api) for detailed api use description as this package tries to mirror the API in the best possible way.

 ## Requirements